noclocks/NoClocksVault/03-AREAS/Business/Checklists/Checklist - Business Plan.md

 ## Diagram

-*Below is a graph representing the structure of the b*
+*Below is a graph representing the structure of the business plan:*

 ```mermaid
 graph LR